companje/companje.nl/pages/netcat.md

 ---

 # ncat on MacOS
 first download nmap for Mac.
-run a UDP server: ncat -lu -p 9999
+Then run a UDP server: `ncat -lu -p 9999`

 # send/receive messages
 server: